-Two of the most common types of eviction notice are the section 8 and the section 21.
+Two of the most common types of eviction notice to terminate a tenancy are the section 8 and the section 21.

 A Section 8 Notice to Quit (so called as it falls under section 8 of the Housing Act 1988) is what you would serve to a tenant who is in breach of the terms of their tenancy agreement - for example, they have fallen into rental arrears.

 The Section 21 is the notice a landlord would serve to a tenant if they were attempting to regain possession of the property for their own use, rather than because the tenant has breached their contract – for example, the landlord wants to move back into the property themselves.

 How long does it take to evict tenants?

 For a section 8 eviction notice, the amount of notice given will be dependent on the grounds for eviction – but the tenant will always be given a minimum of two weeks’ notice to leave the property.

 The section 21 notice doesn’t need to give the tenant a reason for eviction, however it must be in writing and give the tenants at least two months’ notice.

 You are not allowed to serve a Section 21 notice in the first four months of the tenancy, but after that time you can give your tenants two months’ notice to vacate.
 If all goes to plan, you’ll have your property back at the end of the notice period, although it could be another six to 10 weeks before court proceedings are launched.